Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Saint Alexander Nevsky Lavra

 The remains of Russia’s most important Saint, Alexander Yaroslavich Nevsky are here.
 This medieval prince is credited with defeating the Germans and the Swedes.
 Such an important figure deserved a proper burial site.
 Thus, in 1710 Peter I built the Saint Alexander Nevsky Lavra and transferred his remains.
-Through the years the monastery grew to up over 20 buildings.
-Unfortunately, only 5 churches survived until today.
-Do not forget to check the two cemeteries within the monastery.
-In fact, search for the tombs of Modest Mussorgsky, Pyotr Ilyich Tchaikovsky, and Fyodor Dostoevsky.

 Saint Alexander Nevsky Lavra